kimsin98/OHBM-ComCom-squarespace/README.md

 ## Reviewing a post

 1. Open the post with EDIT. **Do NOT review using Squarespace's side preview because it breaks some code!**
-2. Text: Check spaces/line breaks and general formatting consistency.
+2. Text: Check spaces/line breaks and general style consistency.
 3. Image: Check that all images are present.
 4. Add "By " or "Author: " before the author name when appropriate for clarity.
 Set the author from a dropdown in settings.
    * New basic authors can be only [created by admins](https://support.squarespace.com/hc/en-us/articles/205810518).